 Emerging research from the ANU Centre for Social Research and Methods, (Biddle and Gray 2022) state in February 2017, 8.4% of Australians were estimated to be experiencing severe psychological distress while in the initial stages of the COVID-19 pandemic (April 2020), this had increased to 10.6%.
 There was some fluctuation around this level between April 2020 and August 2021.
 Between August and October 2021, however, there was another large increase to 12.5% of Australians experiencing severe psychological distress.
 This increase was not only statistically significant, it represented the highest level of severe psychological distress observed since the start of start of the pandemic period.
 There appears to have been a slight reduction in severe psychological distress between October 2021 and January 2022 (to 11.0%), though this difference is not statistically significant and the January 2022 value is still above pre-pandemic levels (Nicholas and Gray 2022).

 The ABS has also reported on psychological distress in the 2020–2021 Household Impacts of COVID-19 Survey and 2017–18 NHS.
 This is measured using the Kessler 10 (K10) psychological distress scale and not is directly comparable with the ANU study.
 Further information can be found by visiting the ABS National Health Survey.

 While there has been a rise in the use of mental health services and an increase in psychological distress during the pandemic, COVID-19 has not been associated with a rise in the number of suspected deaths by suicide.
-Further information can be found by visiting the Suspected deaths by suicide.
+Further information can be found by visiting Suicide and self-harm monitoring.

 For more information on Australians’ experience of psychological distress during the pandemic see ‘Chapter 2 Changes in the health of Australians during the COVID-19 period’ in Australia’s health 2022: data insights.